Recipe for Winter Salad (Festive, Easy, 15 Minutes)

 winter salad on plate

-Slice pears, roast nuts and assemble the winter salad and drizzle with vinaigrette salad dressing
+Slice pears, roast nuts and assemble the winter salad in a large salad bowl and drizzle with vinaigrette salad dressing.

 Shortcuts

-If you use all the following shortcuts, this winter salad recipe would take about 5 minutes to prepare!
+If you use all the following shortcuts, this winter salad recipe will take about 5 minutes to prepare!
 I’m always happy to use shortcuts with good quality, simple ingredients.

-• Get pre-washed romaine lettuce or other greens
+• Get pre-washed romaine lettuce or other tender greens

 • Buy pre-roasted nuts.
 Crush them with the back of a small pan.